Blue hour

-The blue hour (from French l'heure bleue; (Note: A similar calque is used in many languages.) /fr/) is the period of twilight (in the morning or evening, around the nautical stage) when the Sun is at a significant depth below the horizon.
+The blue hour (from French l'heure bleue; (Note: A similar calque is used in many languages.) /fr/) is the period of twilight (in the dawn or dusk, around the nautical stage) when the Sun is at a significant depth below the horizon.
 During this time, the remaining sunlight takes on a mostly blue shade.
 This shade differs from the colour of the sky on a clear day, which is caused by Rayleigh scattering.

 The blue hour occurs when the Sun is far enough below the horizon so that the sunlight's blue wavelengths dominate due to the Chappuis absorption in the ozone layer.
-Since the term is colloquial, it lacks an official definition such as dawn, dusk, or the three stages of twilight.
+Since the term is colloquial, it lacks an official definition such as nautical dawn, nautical dusk, or the three stages of twilight.
 Rather, blue hour refers to the state of natural lighting that usually occurs around the nautical stage of the twilight period (at dawn or dusk).

 The blue hour is shorter in regions near the equator due to the sun rising and setting at steep angles.
 In places closer to the poles, the illumination and twilight periods are longer as the sun rises and sets at shallower angles.